smitra91/CBSE-Exam-Buddy/README.md

 # Exam Buddy AI

-Prompt — CBSE Exam Simulator (Claude.ai Artifact)
+Prompt — CBSE Exam Simulator

 > Paste everything below this line into Claude to generate the app.